Automattic/vip-quickstart/HACKING.md

 Here's an introduction to developing VIP Quickstart.
 If you have any additional questions, feel free to open an issue so we can write the proper documentation.

+## Testing

+At this point we only only test that the syntax is correct with puppet-lint.

 ## Structure

 * bin - Scripts